getfem/getfem/doc/sphinx/source/matlab/install.rst

      mandatory option when building |gf| and |gfi| (and any static library linked to them) is the ``--with-pic`` option of their ``./configure`` script.

-   * you should have use the --enable-matlab option to configure the |gf| sources (i.e. ./configure--enable-matlab ...)
+   * you should have use the --enable-matlab option to configure the |gf| sources (i.e. ./configure --enable-matlab ...)

 You may also use ``--with-toolbox-dir=toolbox_dir`` to change the default toolbox installation directory (``gfdest_dir/getfem_toolbox``).
 Use ``./configure --help`` for more options.